Botulism: Injection (iatrogenic botulism)

 Symptoms of botulism may occur away from the injection site of botulinum toxin.
-This may include loss of strength, blurred vision, change of voice, or trouble breathing which can result in death.
+This may include loss of strength, blurred vision, change of voice, or trouble breathing, which can result in death.
 Onset can be hours to weeks after an injection.
 This generally only occurs with inappropriate strengths of botulinum toxin for cosmetic use or due to the larger doses used to treat movement disorders.
 However, there are cases where an off-label use of botulinum toxin resulted in severe botulism and death.
 Following a 2008 review the FDA added these concerns as a boxed warning.
 An international grassroots effort led by NeverTox to assemble the people experiencing Iatrogenic Botulism Poisoning (IBP) and provide education and emotional support serves 39,000 people through a Facebook group who believe themselves to be suffering from adverse events from botulinum toxin injections.

 Lawsuits about botulism against pharmaceuticals

-Prior to the boxed warning labels that included a disclaimer that botulinum toxin injections could cause botulism, there were a series of lawsuits against the pharmaceutical firms that manufactured injectable botulinum toxin.
+Before the boxed warning labels that included a disclaimer that botulinum toxin injections could cause botulism, there was a series of lawsuits against the pharmaceutical firms that manufactured injectable botulinum toxin.
 A Hollywood producer's wife brought a lawsuit after experiencing debilitating adverse events from migraine treatment.
 A lawsuit on behalf of a 3-year-old boy who was permanently disabled by a botulinum toxin injection was settled in court during the trial.
 The family of a 7-year-old boy treated with botulinum toxin injections for leg spasms sued after the boy almost died.
 Several families of people who died after treatments with botulinum toxin injections brought lawsuits.
 One lawsuit prevailed for the plaintiff who was awarded compensation of $15 million; the plaintiff was a physician who was diagnosed with botulism by thirteen neurologists at the NIH.
 Deposition video from that lawsuit quotes a pharmaceutical executive stating that "Botox doesn't cause botulism."